TDGerve/silicH2O/docs/source/getting_started.rst

 ------------
 PC
 **
-|silich2o| is installed by extracting the *SilicH2O_vX.X.X_win* zipfile downloaded from the latest release on `GitHub <https://github.com/TDGerve/silicH2O>`_ to any location on your computer.
+|silich2o| is installed by extracting the *SilicH2O_vX.X.X_win* zipfile downloaded from the latest release on `GitHub <https://github.com/TDGerve/silicH2O>`_ to a new folder on your computer.
 The following folder structure should stay intact:

 .. code-block:: text